 Teams must submit a budget as part of their application.
 We encourage applicants to use this model budget.

 Selected projects will sign a grant agreement with IPI to receive the funds.
 The disbursement of funds will be made in three instalments:

 - 40 percent of the grant amount upon signing of the grant agreement.

 - 30 percent following fulfilment of the publication requirements and acceptance of final expenditure.

 Grantees will not be required to provide detailed documentation (e.g. receipts) of their spending or accounting information as a precondition of payment of the final instalment.
 However, grantees will be asked to keep all such relevant documents for three years and will be required to provide them upon request.

-To be eligible for funding, proposed projects must aim to be published by respected news organisations or platforms in at least two EU member states (or at least one EU member state and the United Kingdom).
+To be eligible for funding, proposed projects must aim to be published by respected news organisations or platforms in countries matching the geographical eligibility requirements described above.
+In other words, news organisations or platforms must be based in at least two EU member states; or at least one EU member state and one official EU candidate country; or at least one EU member state and Ukraine.

 We understand that investigative journalism is an unpredictable enterprise, especially given the ongoing public health situation.
 Therefore, grant agreements will require that successful teams make every reasonable effort to have their work published by the deadline stated, or to inform IPI as soon as there are indications that these requirements cannot be met.
 The lead representatives of selected projects will be expected to stay in regular contact with IPI on the progress of investigative work and immediately communicate any (major) unexpected delays.

 Publication will need to carry a note that the story was supported by the IJ4EU fund, as specified in the grant agreement.

 The IJ4EU application process aims to be simple, secure and efficient.